 Funnily enough, professional photos aren’t always the best option for your ads.
 Stock style photos tend to fall by the wayside.

 For best results, try to use photos that are more likely to blend in with your target audience’s feed.
-This helps your ad come across less “salesy.”
+This helps your ad come across as less “salesy.”

 Track your progress with these Facebook advertising tips continuously